gvwilson/sdxjs/src/systems-programming/index.md

 <!-- continue -->
 It works,
 but four levels of asynchronous callbacks is hard for humans to understand.
-<a section="async-programming"/> will introduce a pair of tools
-that make code like this easier to read.
+[% x async-programming %] will introduce a pair of tools that make code like this easier to read.

 ## Exercises {#systems-programming-exercises}